motetpaper/pinyintable-sdk/README.md

 ## Purpose

-The purpose of the **pinyintable** is provide a readily-available library of Hanyu Pinyin audio files.
+The purpose of the **pinyintable** (in general) is to provide a readily-available library of Hanyu Pinyin audio files.

 Here is a pinyintable examplar with all 2050 pinyin tones:
   + https://github.com/motetpaper/pinyintable-mp3